sparkdotfi/spark-docs-v2/docs/pages/dev/integration-guides/susds-lending-market.md

 The Spark Liquidity Layer will ensure there is always enough liquidity on external networks for swapping.

-#### USDS Balances & Debt
+### USDS Balances & Debt

-To display USDS balances and debt in the UI, the conversion functions in the "Conversions" section can be used to convert sUSDS balances to USDS balances.
+To display USDS balances and debt in the UI, the conversion functions in the [Conversions section](#conversions) can be used to convert sUSDS balances to USDS balances.

-#### USDS Lending and Borrow Rates
+### USDS Lending and Borrow Rates

-To display rates according to USDS, you can refer to the example in the Interest Rate Models section.
+To display rates according to USDS, you can refer to the example in the [Interest Rate Models section](#interest-rate-models).
 The rates for USDS can be calculated using the Sky Savings Rate and the sUSDS borrow or lending rate as follows:

 `APY_combined_USDS = (1+ssr_apy) * (1+protocol_apy_sUSDS) - 1`

-#### USDS Liquidations
+### USDS Liquidations

 For liquidations, the protocol can elect to support paying down sUSDS debt using USDS, by using the same conversions as for lending and borrowing.
 Liquidators would still have to monitor the sUSDS debt and price to trigger liquidations.